Surgical Procedures: Surgery and Staging for Prostate Cancer

 As with any surgery, there are risks and possible side effects.
 These can be:

-• Reaction to anesthesia.
-(Anesthesia is the medication you are given to help you sleep through the surgery, not remember it and to manage pain.
+• Reaction to anesthesia (Anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to help with pain.
 Reactions can include wheezing, rash, swelling, and low blood pressure.)

 • Blood in the urine.